 Moreover, investors must be notified by way of publication about amendments to the fund documents, change of legal form, mergers, liquidations, changes of Swiss representative or paying agent and measures taken by foreign regulators, and if 'gating' is imposed for a foreign fund having the ability to gate.
+The publication in Switzerland must be effected with the same content and at the same date as in the home country of the foreign fund.
 The amended fund documents require (post-effective) FINMA approval.